twinnydotdev/twinny/README.md

 ## Workspace context

 In the settings there is an option called `useFileContext` this will keep track of sessions, keystrokes, visits and recency of visited files in the current workspace.
-This can be enabled to help improve the quality of completions, it's turned off by default but I'm considering turning this on by default in the next release.
+This can be enabled to help improve the quality of completions, it's turned off by default.

 ## Known issues